Huawei shows off Leica-infused P10 phones, long-lasting Watch 2

 Joking aside, the Watch 2 looks like it has everything you could want from a smartwatch.
 There's GPS to track your runs and an optical heart-rate sensor to keep you fit, NFC for mobile payments, a Gorilla Glass screen, a choice of sporty designs and (in some countries) 4G LTE built in.
 Check out our full preview here.

-Following on from last year's P9 smartphone, the new P10 and P10 Plus are slightly smaller -- and presumably more affordable -- versions of Huawei's top-end Mate 9 smartphone.
+Following on from last year's P9 phone, the new P10 and P10 Plus are slightly smaller -- and presumably more affordable -- versions of Huawei's top-end Mate 9.
 They're running the same Kirin 960 octacore processor as the Mate 9, in a more compact body.

 But like the P9, the big draw of the P10 and P10 Plus are the cameras.
 Each phone has two 20-megapixel Leica cameras on the back, with loads of features and 3D face recognition.
-Check out our hands-on first impressions here.
+Check out our hands-on first impressions of the Huawei P10 here.

 Huawei also recently announced a 360-degree camera for its Honor line of phones.